What to do if you have concerns about a child

 PREVENT, Safeguarding and Encompass

 There are lots of fun activities on the internet that will help your children to keep themselves safe.
-The NSPCC is a great place to start.
-Here is a link to a page on their website with activities to do at home with your child: ACTIVITIES FOR HOME
+Please visit our "Stay Safe" page on the children's section of this website HERE

 Our Designated Safeguarding Leads at St. Patrick's are: